visgl/deck.gl/docs/advanced/layer-lifecycle.md

 or when context has changed and layers are about to be drawn.

 [`layer.shouldUpdateState()`](/docs/api-reference/base-layer.md#-shouldupdatestate-)
 is called to determine if the layer needs an update.
-By default, it does a shallow equal comparison on the props and context.
+The default implementation updates on prop and data changes, but not on viewport changes, so screen-space based layers may want to override this (see e.g. ScreenGridLayer).
 Under more complicated circumstances, additional checks can be supplied through the [`dataComparator`](/docs/api-reference/base-layer.md#-datacomparator-function-optional-) prop.